12 Entry-Level Tech Jobs To Kick-Start Your New Career

 6: QA Engineer

-Remember how we said earlier that refunds and churn are major issues?
+Remember how I said earlier that refunds and churn are major issues?
 Well, another cause for refunds is poor quality products.

 There's nothing more annoying than when a product isn’t functioning as it should.
 You click something and it doesn’t work, you get frustrated, and eventually, you stop using it or look for a competitors' products instead.